Few noticed, but Congress just banned restaurants from skimming tips

 It appeared to have worked.
 The spending bill, which President Donald Trump signed into law on Friday, includes a section that makes it clear that employers may not pocket any portion of tips that diners leave for workers.

-"We beat them," said Saru Jayaraman, president of the nonprofit Resftaurant Opportunities Center.
+"We beat them," said Saru Jayaraman, president of the nonprofit Restaurant Opportunities Center.
 "I think they realized how outrageous what they were proposing sounded to the public, and basically they backed down."

 Representatives for the restaurant industry, however, are also pleased.